MCF-7

 Prior to MCF-7, it was not possible for cancer researchers to obtain a mammary cell line that was capable of living longer than a few months.

-The patient, Frances Mallon died in 1970.
+The patient, Frances Mallon died in 1970 due to metastatic breast cancer.
 Her cells were the source of much of current knowledge about breast cancer.
 At the time of sampling, she was a nun in the convent of Immaculate Heart of Mary in Monroe, Michigan under the name of Sister Catherine Frances.

 MCF-7 and two other breast cancer cell lines, named T-47D and MDA-MB-231, account for more than two-thirds of all abstracts reporting studies on mentioned breast cancer cell lines, as concluded from a Medline-based survey.
+MCF-7 has potential for new drug development, including anti-cancer drug testing, anti-estrogen drug resistance and antiplatelet drug development.

 Characteristics of MCF-7 cells

 MCF-7 cells have the following characteristics: